leonyhenn/MASKOFF/README.md

 # MASKOFF
-This was my startup project, I wrote about 42,000 lines.
+This was my startup project, I wrote about **42,000** lines.
 Dedicated a year into it.
 Partner bounced at the last moment and fund was pulled out, right after I complete the entire project and before getting on the plane to China.

-All code are under strict copyright, please do not distribute, copy or modify.
+All code are under **strict copyright**, please do not distribute, copy or modify.
 I post it on one purpose, for showing my ability.

-All sensitive information, such as access tokens, request endpoints, are replaced by 'PLACEHOLDER_FOR_GITHUB'.
+All sensitive information, such as access tokens, request endpoints, are replaced by '**PLACEHOLDER_FOR_GITHUB**'.

 ### Project intro:
 * There are three main components in this project: